 The plan entails doubling Dubai’s foreign trade to AED25.6tn, connecting Dubai with 400 new cities, and attracting an average of AED60bn of foreign direct investment annually, up from the current average of AED32bn.
 Under D33, private sector investments, which totalled AED790bn in the past decade, are expected to reach AED1tn by 2033.

 UAE projects market and outlook

-In terms of future projects, the construction sector is the largest, with about $365bn-worth of projects in the tender, design or study phase.
-This is followed by the oil and gas sector, which has more than $60bn-worth of contracts in various stages of pre-execution.
+In another concerning trend, UAE project completions have continued to outweigh project awards.
+In 2022, project completions have outstripped awards by more than $17bn in the fourth year of similar declines.
+The shift to alternative models such as public private partnership (PPP) will continue in the future.
+In terms of future projects, the construction sector is the largest, with about $228.7bn-worth of projects in the tender, design or study phase.
+This is followed by the oil and gas sector, which has more than $90bn-worth of contracts in various stages of preexecution.